Cristelknight999/Expanded-Ecosphere/README.md

 - Has an option to only update vanilla biomes, and not to add the close to 200 new biomes.

 # Compatible Mods/Datapacks
+If you know any other mods or datapacks that work well with WWOO, the contact me(Cristelknight) on [Discord](https://discord.gg/yJng7sC44x).

 ### Structure Mods
 | Mod Name  | Download |